phac-nml/irida/doc/developer/tools/pipelines/index.md

 Your plugin can use one of IRIDA's built in analysis results viewers by implementing the `getAnalysisViewer()` method in `IridaPlugin`.

-The viewers available in IRIDA are the following:
+The viewers available to plugins in IRIDA are the following:

 * `tree` - A phylogentic tree viewer.
 By setting this analysis viewer type, IRIDA will look for an output file with a `.newick` extension and display it in the analysis output pages.
 Note that only one tree file is currently able to be visualized.
 * `sistr` - A viewer for SISTR results.
 Generally this should only be used for the SISTR pipeline.